Reddy-02/AI-Recruiter/README.md

 # 📌 Problem Statement

-Traditional Applicant Tracking Systems (ATS) primarily rely on keyword matching, often overlooking highly qualified candidates whose resumes use different terminology or transferable skills.
-Recruiters spend significant time manually reviewing resumes, leading to slower hiring decisions and missed talent.
+Traditional Applicant Tracking Systems (ATS) rely heavily on keyword matching, causing recruiters to overlook highly qualified candidates whose resumes use different terminology despite having the required skills and experience.

-TalentMatch AI solves this challenge by understanding the semantic meaning of resumes and job descriptions, enabling intelligent, explainable, and data-driven candidate ranking.
+TalentMatch AI solves this challenge by leveraging **Semantic AI**, **Behavioral Intelligence**, and **Explainable AI** to understand resumes beyond keywords, enabling faster, smarter, and more transparent hiring decisions.

 ---

 # 💡 Solution Overview

-TalentMatch AI is a modern AI-powered recruitment platform that automatically analyzes Job Descriptions and candidate resumes to identify the best-fit applicants using semantic understanding instead of keyword matching.
+TalentMatch AI is an intelligent recruitment platform that enables recruiters to upload a Job Description and multiple candidate resumes in PDF or DOCX format.

-The platform extracts structured candidate information, generates semantic embeddings, evaluates multiple candidate signals, calculates intelligent ranking scores, and provides transparent AI explanations to support recruiter decision-making.
+The platform extracts structured information, generates semantic embeddings, evaluates candidate relevance using weighted scoring, analyzes behavioral signals, and provides explainable AI recommendations with recruiter-ready reports.

 ---